 Flowy and smooth.
 Although there are two sections on the trail where you may need to push or pedal up a hill, and one technical section right after the second hill called “The Staircase” (a self-explanatory name), the rest of the trail is the best flow on the mountain.
 There are numerous jumps on the trail, (max.
 3 feet in height), but none bigger than about 1 foot that could pose a problem getting around without stopping.
 There are also a couple optional log-rides on the side of the trail.
 The end of this section of trail is marked by a forest road, onto which the trail spits out.
 This road can then be ridden a short distance out to another turn-out on Everitt Meml.
 (The next trail section is rather technical, and some people may want to ride the road down to the section below it instead of walking their bikes down the entire trail—which is sometimes harder than riding it.)

-"Bone-crusher”, “Sand Flats”, or “10-Mile”:
+"Bone-crusher”, “Sand Flats”, or “10-Mile”: Location:

 The trail starts off of the forest road mentioned above, about 50 feet before the end of the Bunny Flat trail.
 For riders who want to start at this section, take Everitt Meml. up until there is a sharp turn to the right, just after a brown sign that says “Recreation Fee Pass Required”.
 Just past the apex of this turn a forest road goes off to the left from a turn-out.
 Hike up just a ways (if you go around a right turn, you’ve missed it) until you see a trail dropping in on the left.
 There are actually two drop-ins—the first (going uphill) is a more direct route to the main section of trail, and the second has one or two more jumps.
 If you’ve just dropped out of the Bunny Flat trail, take the forest road down just a bit (50 feet, as mentioned above).Description: